Montana of 300 – Slaughterhouse

 Almost every week Walt, our landlord, would knock on our door and say “Marianne called and said she heard screaming.
 I don’t care, just wanted to let you guys know.”
 I liked Walt.

-Not many people were like him.
-If others knew how we did things, changes would be forced onto us.
+And not many people were.
+If others knew how we did things, they’d force us to change.
 Both of my parents said that was bad, but I didn’t need them to tell me that; I liked the way things were.

-That was only one of the tricks my parents gave me.
 They made a really good team whenever they would work together.
-They fought often but it was usually only by yelling.
-The fire house next door to us had a siren that went off every day a million times louder than my parents ever got.
+They fought often, but usually only by yelling.
+The firehouse next door to us had a siren that went off every day a million times louder than my parents ever got.